Travel Tips for International Students

 What should I consider when I travel internationally?

-- Contact your country’s consulate to determine what travel precautions they suggest
+- Contact your country’s consulate for any recent travel precautions or restrictions.

 When traveling within the United States, be sure you have with you (not in your suitcase) these items: